MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/agents/diagnostics-extension-to-application-insights.md

 ## Diagnostics configuration explained

-The Azure diagnostics extension 1.5 introduced sinks, which are additional locations where you can send diagnostic data.
+The Azure diagnostics extension 1.5 introduced sinks, which are extra locations where you can send diagnostic data.

 Example configuration of a sink for Application Insights: